droidian-devices/android-system-google-sargo-bin/README.md

-android-system-gsi-28-bin
+android-system-google-sargo-bin
 =========================

-This package ships a pre-built Android 9 GSI (Generic System Image) so that the Halium initramfs can pick it up during boot.
+This package ships a pre-built Android 9 system image for Google Pixel 3a so that the Halium initramfs can pick it up during boot.

 Why does it matter?